adaltas/node-csv-docs/src/md/stringify/options/escape_formulas.md

 ## Example

-In the [escape formulas example](https://github.com/adaltas/node-csv/tree/master/packages/csv-stringify/samples/option.escape_formulas.js), every field wich starts with the values `=` and `@` is escaped by prefixing its value with `'`.
+In the [escape formulas example](https://github.com/adaltas/node-csv/tree/master/packages/csv-stringify/samples/option.escape_formulas.js), every field which starts with the values `=` and `@` is escaped by prefixing its value with `'`.

 `embed:packages/csv-stringify/samples/option.escape_formulas.js`